Why you should register the name of your business

 Start with the Secretary of State website

 Most states have an entity name search tool on the Secretary of State website.
-You can search this database for similar names to learn whether the one you want is available before you file registration paperwork.
+You can search this database for similar names to learn whether the one you want is available.

 Search the Trademark Electronic Search System